Bara Dam

-Bara Dam is a proposed small, low-head, earth core rockfill, hydroelectric dam with a capacity of 5.8 megawatts, located across Bara River at the confluence of Mastura River in Tirah Valley, Khyber Agency, FATA, Pakistan.
+Bara Dam is a proposed small, low-head, earth core rockfill, hydroelectric dam with a capacity of 5.8 megawatts, located across Bara River at the confluence of Mastura River in Tirah Valley, Khyber District, Peshawar Division, Pakistan.
 It is part of a wider plan that consists in remodeling the Bara River, to promote agriculture.

 Construction, which had not started yet as of late 2019, is expected to last 5 years.

 The estimated cost of the project is US$311 million (Rs.
 14.2 billion), out of which $227 million for civil works and $28 million for electro-mechanical works are required.

 Main uses

 With the construction of the proposed Bara Dam, flood waters of Bara River will be stored.
 Gross storage of the reservoir is 85363 acre ft of which an average of about 89000 acre ft of water will be annually available for developing irrigated agriculture of command area of about 42000 acre.
 This project will produce 5.8 MW of power with an annual energy output of 10 GW.h.